-Many of our world's sustainability challenges originate in choices such as: "either the planet or the economy" and "either protect the wolves or the farmer."
-Yet, either-or choices can be misleading, and have us believe there are win-lose solutions that work.
+Here are a few thoughts to ponder.
+We are living in a complex world.
+Much of our world's sustainability challenges originate in choices such as: "either the planet or the economy" and "either protect the wolves or the farmer, either my way or yours, etc." Yet, either-or choices can be misleading, and have us believe there are win-lose solutions that work.
 But do they really?
 If the cost is high, do they still work?

-It is reassuring to find ourselves in a situation where we see it the right way, and others are wrong.
-But at the same time, you sense that we may be missing what these others are seeing, that we don't.
-How could we all benefit from having a fuller picture?
+When we find ourselves in a situation where we see it the right way, and others are wrong, what may we be missing that these others are seeing?